Ryan Giggs: Premier Futsal India Champion

 As Indian Football Journalist Atanu Mitra put it so succinctly: “all this has not gone down well with the AIFF”.
 Shortly before the tournament began, the AIFF released a statement.
 “The AIFF is the governing body for all forms of Football, including Futsal, in India and we will be announcing our plans, in relation to Futsal, in due course.”
 The All Indian Football Federation is the governing body of football and futsal in India, affiliated to FIFA.

 Why has this not gone down well with them?
 Well the group behind Premier Futsal are called the FAI – Futsal Association of India.
 Sounds legitimate, right?
-This group has nothing to do with the Indian Football Association, or FIFA.
+In fact this group has nothing to do with the Indian Football Association, or FIFA.
 They are affiliated to AMF, an alternative global governing body to FIFA.
-Formed in 1971, it took 14 more years for FIFA to get involved.
-Both organisations still organise world cups in their own name.
+FIFUSA have been around for alot longer too, so in the context of the history back to Uruguay in the 30s, FIFA are a late comer to the governance of futsal.
+Both organisations still organise world cups in their own name, hence the conflict.

 There are parallels with the Indian Cricket League (ICL) in India, launched around the same time as the Indian Premier League (IPL), about 10 years ago.
 Players were met with threats of sanctions and bans by the national governing bodies if they were involved in the rebel ICL which wasn’t affiliated to the national governing body.
 Shane Bond, a New Zealand cricketer and one of the world’s best bowlers at the time, chose to play in the rebel ICL.
 As a result, he didn’t play for New Zealand again for 18 months, and he only played for four more months when they did eventually let him back in, retiring from all cricket on 13 May 2010.

-It’s worthy to note that this is a top heavy approach seeking an elite structure from the top, with no reserves, women, academy or grassroots to create a meaningful legacy for the game.
-I’m not aware of any plans or programmes in place to actively promote and build the sport from the ground up with programmes in schools and clubs for children.
+It’s worthy to note that this is a top heavy approach seeking an elite structure from the top, with no reserves, women, academy or grassroots programmes to create a meaningful long-term legacy for the game.
+At least I’m not aware of any plans or programmes in place to actively promote and build the sport from the ground up with programmes in schools and clubs for children.

-With funding often received from government grants for the wellbeing and health that sport provides children especially, it’s like comparing the public sector to the private sector.
+With funding often received from government grants for the well-being and health that sport provides children especially, it’s like comparing the public sector to the private sector.
 The national football organisation in any country is just that and always will be.
-Privates are competing in the real market and can use it for their own profit, but aren’t guaranteed to exist into the future.
+Privates are competing in the real market and can use it for their own profit, and arguably be more agile in the market, but aren’t guaranteed to exist into the future.
+There is bigger risk, but a bigger reward to be had, in an open market.
 Generally, they’ll be gone as soon as they don’t see any money to be made.

 So although, in an ideal world, everyone would work under the banner of the national body, what happens when they aren’t doing enough?
 And what priority can we expect a football organisation to show for futsal?
 The cricket example is intriguing, with 20/20 becoming appealing to bigger markets and now seriously threatening the livelihood of test cricket.
 Why play a five day test with low attendance, when you could play five 20/20s with sold out stadia and even greater TV audiences.

 As a result of the initial investment from the ICL and the IPL in what was an open and competitive environment, there has been a huge increase in sponsors, players and viewers.
-Maybe ICL was the catalyst for the governing bodies to do more to promote new sports, even though their success didn’t last as an organisation.
-They sparked a new sport that has taken cricket to new audiences and heights globally.
+Maybe ICL was the catalyst for the governing bodies to do more to promote new sports in these changing modern times of sports consumption and digital media, even though their success didn’t last as an organisation.
+They sparked a new sport that has taken cricket to new audiences and new heights globally.

 One approach I’ve always held on to was from one of my first mentors and inspirations in the game.
 Scott Gilligan hosted the first national team trials in New Zealand, and planted seeds of passion and service in me in that moment that will last a life time.
 He also said: “I am not adverse to these organisations, but as I am a FIFA Futsal Coaching Instructor so I prefer to work with organisations in this pathway, which in turn enables me opportunities to coach at future FIFA Futsal World Cups.”

-Let’s hope so, because the viewing numbers show it’s what the world wants.
+Let’s hope it creates more support from football federations rather than being perceived as a problem, because the viewing numbers show it’s what the world wants.
 National organisations also have sustainability and youth development and the core of their objectives, so are better placed to serve the bigger picture.

 But if the governing bodies don’t supply what the market demands, there will be thousands of privates looking to take advantage.